netdata/netdata/web/api/queries/countif/README.md

 - `!0`, to match any number except zero.
 - `>=-3` to match any number bigger or equal to -3.

+.
+When an invalid condition is given, the web server can deliver a not accurate response.

 ## how to use

 This query cannot be used in alarms.